-If we are not able to acquire additional oil and natural gas reserves on economically acceptable terms, our reserves and production will decline, which would adversely affect our business, results of operations and financial condition and our ability to resume or sustain cash distributions to our limited partners.
+If we are not able to develop or acquire additional oil and natural gas reserves on economically acceptable terms, our reserves and production will decline, which would adversely affect our business, results of operations and financial condition.

-We may be unable to resume or sustain distributions to our limited partners without making accretive acquisitions or substantial capital expenditures that maintain or grow our asset base.
-Oil and natural gas reserves are characterized by declining production rates, and our future oil and natural gas reserves and production and, therefore, our cash flow and our ability to resume or sustain distributions are highly dependent on our success in economically finding or acquiring additional recoverable reserves and efficiently developing and exploiting our current reserves.
+Oil and natural gas reserves are characterized by declining production rates, and our future oil and natural gas reserves and production and, therefore, our cash flow is highly dependent on our success in economically developing or acquiring additional recoverable reserves and efficiently developing and exploiting our current reserves.
 Further, the rate of estimated decline of our oil and natural gas reserves may increase if our wells do not produce as expected.
-We may not be able to find, acquire or develop additional reserves to replace our current and future production at acceptable costs, which would adversely affect our business, results of operations, financial condition and our ability to resume or sustain cash distributions to our limited partners.
+We may not be able to find, acquire or develop additional reserves to replace our current and future production at acceptable costs, which would adversely affect our business, results of operations and financial condition.